 Sleipnir and the Joy of Reading

 Reykjavík City of Literature has made the mythological horse Sleipnir its special partner.
-Sleipnir, who is the eight-legged horse of Odinn in Norse mythology, can travel freely from one world to another, and is thus symbolic for the mind-travel that we experience through reading.
-It is safe to say that Sleipnir is no ordinary horse, as he stands for the power of imagination and poetry.
+Sleipnir is an eight-legged horse from Norse mythology.
+He is the horse of Odin, god of wisdom and poetry, and can travel freely from one world to another.
+Thus Sleipnir is a good symbolic for the mind-travel that we experience through reading.
+It is safe to say that Sleipnir is no ordinary horse, as he stands for the power of imagination.